arjunil/arjunil.github.io/index.md

 # About me

-I'm currently playing the role of a Software Developer at AWS (Amazon Web Services, for the uninitiated) In the past I have played the many roles that are a part of being a graduate student of Computer Science and Engineering at the State Universty of New York at Buffalo, a systems engineer at Infosys.
+I'm currently playing the role of a Software Developer at AWS (Amazon Web Services, for the uninitiated).
+In the past I have played the many roles that are a part of being a graduate student of Computer Science and Engineering at the State Universty of New York at Buffalo, a systems engineer at Infosys.

 I occasionally tinker with the guitar, and take long walks into the wilderness (Pandemics and wildfires allowing).
 I have been intending to get into climbing and will eventually get around to it once I make it past the usual amounts of procrastination that come with existence.

-I am currently engaged in the fast.ai course for deep learning which is turning out equal parts entertaining and educational
+I am currently engaged in the fast.aI course for deep learning which is turning out equal parts entertaining and educational.

 # Software Experience

 I've dabbled a fair bit in the networking side of things.
-The more i dabble, the less i find I know.
+The more I dabble, the less I find I know.
 Having worked at Infosys for almost three years and at Amazon for two, I can dafely say that that I am acutely aware of how little I truly know about anything.
 Fortunately, I'm quite adept at at my futile attempts at changing that, which makes for a great Sisyphean struggle.
-Much like life; but i digress.
+Much like life; but I digress.

 # Education
 Master's in Computer Science from the State University of New York at Buffalo (Yes, that cold place which for the most part I didn't mind much, despite my tropical origins)